tiny-pilot/tinypilot/bundler/README.md

 ## Update Process

-When performing a version-to-version update, TinyPilot carries out the above installation procedure automatically after the user had requested an update via the web UI.
+When performing a version-to-version update, TinyPilot carries out the above installation procedure automatically after the user requests an update via the web UI.

 1. From the TinyPilot web UI, the user clicks “System” > “Update”.
 1. TinyPilot’s web service backend returns two versions: